What Does FedEx in Transit Mean?

 As you navigate the FedEx tracking system, you might come across the term “FedEx in transit.”

 But, what does FedEx in Transit mean?
-Let’s embark on a journey to demystify the intricacies of FedEx in transit.
+We’ll find that out together and what to do when your FedEx package is stuck in transit.

 When your tracking status reads “FedEx in transit,” it signifies that your package is currently moving through the various stages of transportation to reach its final destination.